-Smart Watches Trigger Emergency Calls to Festival Mosh Pits
+Smart Watches Trigger Emergency Calls To Festival Mosh Pits

 The smart tech is fooled by vigorous dancing!